Marty Skovlund Jr.

 Charles Faint

-Charles served over 27 years in the US Army, which included seven combat tours in Iraq and Afghanistan with various Special Operations Forces units and two stints as an instructor at the United States Military Academy at West Point.
-He also completed operational tours in Egypt, the Philippines, and the Republic of Korea and earned a Doctor of Business Administration from Temple University as well as a Master of Arts in International Relations from Yale University.
-He is the owner of The Havok Journal, and the views expressed herein are his own and do not reflect those of the US Government or any other person or entity.
+Charles is the owner of The Havok Journal.
+He served more than 27 years in the U.S. Army, including seven combat tours in Iraq and Afghanistan with various Special Operations Forces units, two assignments as an instructor at the United States Military Academy at West Point, and operational tours in Egypt, the Philippines, and the Republic of Korea.
+He holds a doctorate in business administration from Temple University and a master’s degree in international relations from Yale University.
+For The Havok Journal, he writes largely on leadership, military and veteran issues, and current affairs.

 JC Glick